Ferrari unveils first details of special edition V12 car based on 812 Superfast

-Autos & TransportationFerrari unveils first details of special edition V12 car based on 812 Superfast

-Luxury carmaker Ferrari (RACE.MI) on Wednesday unveiled initial details of its new supercar, the first of three new models it has promised for the coming months.
+MILAN (Reuters) - Luxury carmaker Ferrari on Wednesday unveiled initial details of its new supercar, the first of three new models it has promised for the coming months.

 An aggressive roll-out plan of new models, which was not delayed last year by the COVID-19 pandemic, has been a key part of the company’s recent strategy to support growth.